griffithlab/pVACtools/docs/pvacviz.rst

 pVACviz
 =======

-pVACviz is the browser-based, graphical user interface for the pVACtools command line tools.
+pVACviz is a browser-based, graphical user interface for the pVACtools command line tools.
 It currently supports starting and managing :ref:`pvacseq` runs as well as visualizing the results of your runs.